How To Have Self Control With Food Without Relying On Willpower

 • How To Have Self Control With Food Without Relying On Willpower

 Wrong.
-I’m sure you’ve heard of Just Do It, you know, Nike, Michael Jordan, etc etc.
+You’ve heard of Do It, Nike, Michael Jordan, etc.

-Strangely enough, it’s this type of thinking which causes people to misunderstand their food struggles.
+Strangely enough, this type of thinking causes people to misunderstand their food struggles.

 Have you ever stopped dieting or eating healthy and then mentally labeled yourself as “lazy”?

-This is one of biggest problem I see as an Eating Disorder Therapist in San Jose Bay Area …
+This is one of the biggest problems I see as an Eating Disorder Therapist in the San Jose Bay Area …

 1. Drink Water.
 Thirst is often confused with hunger or food cravings. …